jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ```
 Pay attention to the changed CSS-classes and the added `disabled` attribute!

-(tailwindcss users might recognize that a better approach for this case would be the usage of `disabled:` prefix;
+(tailwindcss users might recognize a better approach for this case: the usage of the `disabled:` prefix.
+This would make
-this would make the `className` call obsolete and shorten the code - please accept this solution for demonstration purposes
+the `className` call obsolete and shorten the code - so please accept this solution for demonstration purposes
 only.)

 ## Essentials

-Before we dive into the essential topics, let us introduce some model types, that are used for some upcoming examples:
+Before we dive into the essential topics, let us introduce some model types we will use in our upcoming examples:
 ```kotlin
 // example of an entity
 data class Person(